Pressio/pressio-demoapps/docs/src/howtouse.rst

 ---------------------------

-To use a problem instance, you need to know that all *pressio-demoapps* problem instances meet a specific API as described below.
+To use a problem instance, you need to know that all *pressio-demoapps* problem instances meet a specific API as described in :doc:`this page <api>`.

 **!! to do: finish**